 The stories are all short but rich in imagery and incident.
 The poems – all of which do not involve Tom Bombadil – are really good and Tolkien's expertise as a poet is often overlooked.
 I will not go into detail about each story as they are widely available and already well studied and described, but will say that they each stand on their own really well and you do not need to have read any of his other works to enjoy them.
 They paint a much richer picture of Tolkien and stand well alongside his other works.

-If you like any of these stories you may be interested to know that Tolkien wrote many other pieces of literature and poetry for which I would recommend going to Wikipedia or tolkienateway.net for a more comprehensive list.
+If you like any of these stories you may be interested to know that J. R. R. Tolkien wrote many other pieces of literature and poetry for which I would recommend going to Wikipedia or tolkiengateway.net for a more comprehensive list.

-And here is a link to Pauline Bayne's website where you can see some of her other artwork.
+And here's a link to Pauline Bayne's website where you can see some of her other artwork.

 No comments: